All Episodes

 Struck up a conversation with a girl and her mother, offered to watch the girl while her mother went inside for a child custody hearing.

-And he said, Oh, you don't want to go in there and hear all that.
+And he said, oh, you don't want to go in there and hear all that.

 I'll just stay out here with her.

-Now, alone, Moore chatted with the girl, they go on to say, as for her phone number days later, he picked her up around the corner from her house in Gadston, Alabama, drove for about 30 minutes to his home in the woods, told her how pretty she was and kissed her.
+Days later, he picked her up around the corner from her house in Gadsden, Alabama, drove her about 30 minutes to his home in the woods, told her how pretty she was and kissed her.

-On a second visit, she says he took uh her shirt and her pants and removed his clothes.
+On a second visit, she says he took her shirt and her pants and removed his clothes.

 He touched her bra and underpants and guided her hand to touch him all over his underwear.

-Remember, we're going back 38 40 years now ago.
+Remember, we're going back 40 years ago.

 And I want it over with.

-Please just get this over with.
+I want it out, she remembers, thinking, please just get this over with.

 Whatever this is, just get it over.